6 Vlog Background Ideas For Your YouTube Videos

 Essentially a craft project, these are backdrops that can be made once and reused to give your channel a consistent look, or they can be tailored to the subject matter of each specific video.

-The options are endless and can allow you to flaunt your crafting skills and creativity. – Or you can hire someone to do it for you.
+The endless options allow you to flaunt your crafting skills and creativity.
+Alternatively, you can hire someone to do it for you.

 4. Use Your Room as a YouTube background

-Here’s a video from filmmaker and YouTuber Peter Lindgren where you get to see his studio where he works.
+Here’s a video from filmmaker and YouTuber Peter Lindgren, where you can see the studio where he works.

-Showing viewers the space where you shoot—whether it’s a home office, a bedroom, the kitchen, or someplace else entirely—is an ideal way to convey your personality and give your videos a casual feel.
+Showing viewers the space where you shoot is an ideal way to convey your personality, invite your viewers into your professional space, and give your videos a cozy, casual feel.

-For creators who always film in the same room, it’s also practical and unobtrusive—allowing them to leave their gear set up and avoid the hassle of future equipment preparation.
+If you always film in the same room, it’s also practical and unobtrusive—allowing you to leave their gear set up and avoid the hassle of future equipment preparation.

-Whatever room you choose though, make sure to keep it clean and visually interesting—after all, audiences don’t want to see your unmade bed or dirty laundry sitting in the background.
+Whatever room you choose, make sure to keep it clean and visually interesting, using colored LED tubes or other types of lights.
+After all, audiences don’t want to see your unmade bed or dirty laundry in the background.

-If your room isn’t that interesting, you can shoot on a lens with a shallow depth of field.
+If your room isn’t that interesting, you can shoot on a lens with a fast aperture to create a shallow depth of field.
 This will add a soft bokeh (blurry background) effect to your footage, making it look more professional and appealing.

-5. Use Animations as backdrop for your YouTube videos
+5. Use Photos or Animations as backdrop for your YouTube videos

 Do some research and see what’s available, as there are plenty of pre-made animations (especially backgrounds) that you can find on websites like Shutterstock and MotionArray.